shinsterneck/pdns/modules/geosqlbackend/README.md

 and basically appear exactly like any other domain except that they have a custom TLD identifier.
 If required, they can of course be also stored in a different database using the same gmysql schema structure, but this will require further configuration.

-Support for "EDNS0 Client-Subnet" extension helps to best identify the client region even when behind a CDN or other recursive DNS servers (if supported by the provider), such as Google's Public DNS service.
+Support for "EDNS0 Client-Subnet" extension (ECN) helps to best identify the client region even when behind a CDN or other recursive DNS servers (if supported by the provider), such as Google's Public DNS service.

 Here a summary of the main features:

-1. Create DNS records that differ in reach country/region or create DNS records visible in only selected countries.
+1. Create and maintain different DNS records depending country/region or create DNS records visible in only selected countries.
-2. IP address to country mapping data is completly housed inside an SQL database (allows replication, central administration, and customization of the GeoIP Data)
+2. IP address to country mapping data is completely housed inside an SQL database (allows replication, central administration, and customization of the GeoIP Data)
 3. Use existing admin tools to manage geoip enabled domains/zones (allows for admin delegation)
 4. Support for edns0-client-subnet extension to best identify client region